SalesConnection/Caction-Support/docs/Delete,_Deactivate_or_Change_User.md

 <a id="section1"></a>
 ## Deactivate a Resigned User
-### What will happen if I deactivate a user?
+### What happens when a user is deactivated?
-- The user will not be able to log into (access) the system.<br>
+- The user can't login to the system.<br>
-- All his data will remain in the system (e.g. Assigned to/ Creator column, job schedule, metrics, etc.)<br>
+- The user's data will still stay in the system (e.g. Assigned to/ Creator column, job schedule, metrics, etc.)<br>
-- If a user account is deactivated, it won't be counted as one.<br><br>
+- A deactivated user account is not counted as one.<br><br>

 ### How to deactivate a user?
 1. Go to desktop site navigation bar > User Management > User List.<br>
+   **Open User List Page Here:** [https://salesconnection.my/usermanage/userlist](https://salesconnection.my/usermanage/userlist)<br>
    *Note: Only certain admins can deactivate users.<br>

    <p align="center">
       <img src="img/User_List.png" alt="User List">
    </p>

-2. Navigate to the user you want to deactivate.<br>
+3. Navigate to the user you want to deactivate.<br>

    <p align="center">
       <img src="img/User_in_User_List.png" alt="User in User List">
    </p>

-3. Click on the "Green Tick" icon to deactivate the user.<br>
+4. Click on the "Green Tick" icon to deactivate the user.<br>

    <p align="center">
       <img src="img/Deactivate_Button.png" alt="Deactivate Button">
    </p>

-4. Click "Yes" to confirm your deactivation.<br>
+5. Click "Yes" to confirm your deactivation.<br>

    <p align="center">
       <img src="img/Confirm_Deactivate.png" alt="Confirm Deactivate">
    </p>

-5. Click "OK" and the user has been deactivated successfully.<br>
+6. Click "OK" and the user has been deactivated successfully.<br>

    <p align="center">
       <img src="img/Deactivate_Successful.png" alt="Deactivate Successful">